Aryo15/Proxima/docs/installation.rst

 automatically).
 If you want to use it, make sure that a redis-server is running.
-Redis will be used as the default result and caching backend for celery (celery is a task queue which FlaskBB uses to send non blocking emails).
+Redis will be used as the default result and caching backend for celery (celery is a task queue which Ekaayam uses to send non blocking emails).
 The feature for tracking the `online guests` and `online users` do also require redis (although `online users` works without redis as well).
 To install redis, just use your distributions package manager.
 For Arch Linux